mslafrenie/RLS-kickstart/content/home/slider.md

 [[item]]
   title = "Self-Compassion"
-  content = "'Instead of mercilessly judging and criticizing yourself for various inadequacies or shortcomings, self-compassion means you are kind and understanding when confronted with personal failings – after all, who ever said you were supposed to be perfect?' :smile:" align = "right"
+  content = "'Instead of mercilessly judging and criticizing yourself for various inadequacies or shortcomings, self-compassion means you are kind and understanding when confronted with personal failings – after all, who ever said you were supposed to be perfect?'" align = "center"

   overlay_color = "#333"  # An HTML color value.
   overlay_img = ""  # Image path relative to your `static/img/` folder.